-If you encounter problems while updating the new BIOS, DO NOT turn off the system because this may cause boot problems.
+DO NOT turn off the system while updating the BIOS.
+This may cause boot problems.
 Just repeat the process, and if the problem persists, load the original BIOS file you saved to the boot disk.
-If the Flash Memory Writer utility is not able to successfully update a complete BIOS file, the system may not boot.
-If this happens, call the ASUS service center for support.
+If the Flash Memory Writer utility is not able to successfully update a complete BIOS file, call the ASUS service center for support.